How Did Julia Haart Make Her Money? ‘My Unorthodox Life’ Star’s Career

 “Silvio had been pressuring me to take over Elite for, like, nine months,” she told the Times.
 “I didn’t want to do it.
 Because in my mind, the modeling industry was young women being paraded in front of men getting told, you’re ugly, you’re fat.
 I wanted nothing to do with it.
 But he told me, ‘Look, research the industry, maybe you can change it.’”

-Haart’s husband isn't a stranger to millions, either.
-As of 2010, Scaglia had a net worth of $1 billion, according to Forbes.
+Haart’s estranged husband (he's now engaged to Michelle-Marie pictured above) isn't a stranger to millions, either.
+In 2010, Scaglia had a net worth of $1 billion, according to Forbes.
+It isn't clear how much Scaglia is worth in 2023.

 That same year, Scaglia was arrested for suspected tax evasion in the case of the alleged money laundering of more than 2 billion euros.
 He spent a year in jail and on house arrest, according to Reuters.
 He was acquitted of tax fraud in 2013, as the news service reported.